sarabeshir/java-portfolio/README.md

 ---

+## 🤝 Team Projects
+Several projects in this portfolio, such as **Clock In/Out Practice** and **Employee Info Practice**, were completed collaboratively as part of a group coursework assignment.
+These experiences helped me strengthen my teamwork, communication, and version control skills while contributing to real-world logic design, data validation, and user interaction features.

+---

 ## 🎯 Key Learning Outcomes
 - Strengthened understanding of Java syntax and core logic
 - Practiced building interactive and real-world problem-solving programs